promptfoo/promptfoo-docs/docs/configuration/expected-outputs.md

 ### Javascript

 The `javascript` assertion allows you to provide a custom JavaScript function to validate the LLM output.
 The function should return `true` if the output passes the assertion, and `false` otherwise.
+If the function returns a number, it will be treated as a score.

-Example:
+You can use any valid JavaScript code in your function.
+The output of the LLM is provided as the `output` variable:

 ```yaml
 assert: